BergLab/CompNeuro22/README.md

   4. Data analysis and machine learning (Lecture and notebooks week 4): explain linear and nonlinear correlations, how they can be described with correlation coefficients.
 Supervised machine learning.
 Difference between regression and classification tasks.
 Define what an artificial neural network is.

-  5. Network science (Lectures and section 9.1.3):  What are a network, random network, and a Small-world network?
+  5. Network science (Lectures, notebook section and sect.
+9.1.3):  What are a network, random network, and a Small-world network?
 Why are network useful models for neuroscience?
 Network measures: mean path length and clustering coefficient.
 What is the degree of a node and the degree distribution of a network.

 ## Other resources